 Today, North Campus is dominated by picturesque views of Wait Chapel from the north and east.
 This campus icon can be enhanced by making use of the untapped potential of the parking lot to its north.
-The low ground of this area can remain as a parking resource, but can be covered over with new quadrangles and buildings that simplify pedestrian access and strengthen community between Polo Hall and Wait Chapel.
-The approach to the Chapel from University Parkway in the east will be transformed by new academic buildings and a campus recreation center that define a new quadrangle:
+The low ground occupied by the Q Lot could remain as a parking resource, or could simply be graded, creating a new quadrangle and buildings that simplify pedestrian access between Polo Hall and Wait Chapel.
+The approach to the Chapel from University Parkway in the east will be transformed by new academic buildings that define and preserve Poteat Field: